aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 8 used in casting the spell, the duration increases by 8 hours, or the radius increases by 20ft.

-**Global**: This is one of the great barrier spells used by great mages as part of a great defensive weave, be it to keep great calamities sealed through the ages, or protect places and being precious to them.
+**Global**: This is one of the great barrier spells used by great mages as part of a great defensive weave, be it to keep great calamities sealed through the ages, or protect places and beings precious to them.

 The spell covers an area of 1200ft and lasts for a year.
 For every extra 4 MP dice used, the radius increases by 400ft, or the duration increases by a year.

 ___
 ### Profane Resurrection
 |Name|Profane Resurrection [Curse, Profane]|